-Two wastewater treatment plants are located within the District: Seneca in the City of Eagan, and Blue Lake in the City of Shakopee.
+Two wastewater treatment plants are located within the District: -, Seneca in the City of Eagan, and Blue Lake in the City of Shakopee, are located within the District..

 Figure 1-26 and Figure 1-27 identify their locations.
 Discharge from these treatment plants, along with the associated sanitary sewer lines, urban storm water discharges, and various utility lines, present potential environmental hazards within the District.